csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 Apparently, many branches of mathematics use the term 'free' to denote a concept that is in some sense the least restricted example in its class.
 We don't need to go into the details to understand free monads, but maybe this interpretation will help reinforce the idea that free monads are a very minimal, canonical and therefore highly versatile type of monad.

-Briefly stated, a **free monad is a composite data type whose instances can either be of type** *Pure* **, or of type** *Suspend*.
+Briefly stated, a **free monad is a composite data type whose instances can either be of type** *Suspend* **, or of type** *Pure*.

-The **Pure** variant of a free monad basically holds a value; usually, the result of some computations.
-It represents the *base case*, or *fixed point* of the free monad (think of the base case of recursion, as in our earlier Trampoline example).

 The **Suspend** (also known as **Impure**) variant of a free monad encapsulates some value, together with a deferred operation on that value.

+The **Pure** variant of a free monad, in turn, simply holds a value; usually, the starting point or final results of some computations.

-Based on this short description, we can already see that free monads hold the potential to represent more than one kind of data processing pattern.
+Free monads hold the potential to represent more than one kind of data processing pattern.
 As suggested by the trampoline example, we can implement stack-safe recursive behaviors by having a function that keeps returning a *Suspend* object, as long as further recursion is necessary; and a *Pure* object, once the recursion terminates.
-If the value part of a *Suspend* object represents a reified operation (as opposed to some literal data in the classical sense), we can reinterpret the semantics of that operation at a later time.
+If, on the other hand, the value part of a *Suspend* object represents a reified operation (as opposed to some literal data in the classical sense), we can reinterpret the semantics of that operation at a later time.
 In this way, we can create domain-specific languages (DSLs) with multiple alternative interpreters - an approach that can be useful for mocking / testing some behavior without actually running it to get unwanted side effects.

 Before going into specific examples, let's take a look at a possible implementation of free monads in Javascript: